danielchurm/api-colleague-discount-hex/README.md

 ### 5) Update imports and tests to reflect your new repo name

-* Replace the text 'api-go-template' with your new repo name using dashes
+* Replace the text 'api-colleague-discount' with your new repo name using dashes
-* Replace the text 'api_go_template' with your new repo name using underscores
+* Replace the text 'api_colleague_discount' with your new repo name using underscores

 ### 6) Edit go.mod